-Scan Status Possible Reasons Failed: No Data Retrieved The scan started, but it could not be completed.
-Please verify that you are using the correct administrative login credentials for the Host.
-'Easy File Sharing' is disabled on the Host.
-The Host is not blocked by a firewall.
-Failed: IP/AD Restrictions The user who installed the agent on the specific machine is not allowed to scan a machine with that IP address.
+Scan Status Possible Reasons Failed: IP/AD Restrictions The user who installed the agent on the specific machine is not allowed to scan a machine with that IP address.
 Failed: Communications Error There has been a communications error between the agent and the Host.
 This could be a temporary issue, so rescanning may resolve this issue.